jfo/muhblog/src/post/stdwrite.md

 'Hello World!'", lots of paradigms and systems have their own version of it- my favorite is the arduino [blink](https://www.arduino.cc/en/Tutorial/Blink); it's the simplest thing you can do with it that proves it's working as intended.
+I've written about this quality [previously](/fizzbuzz-is-a-jazz-standard/).

-By that measure, the above code is _already_ an assembly hello world in that we've compiled it and proved it works!
-But it's a very small step to get to a _real_ hello world, too.
+By that measure, the above code is _already_ an assembly "Hello World!" in that we've compiled it and proved that it works.
+But it's a very small step from here to get to a _literal_ "Hello World!"

-Here it is!
+Here it is:

 ```asm
 .intel_syntax noprefix